benyap/terraform-aws-modules/acm-cert-dns-validation/README.md

 # S3 Site bucket

 This module provisions an SSL certificate for a domain record and validates it using DNS validation records.
+Note that this module will create a provider in the region `us-east-1`.

 To use this module in your configuration, use this repository as a source: